Davwyn/MurrpTools-WinKit/README.md

 I would greatly appreciate help from other developers in the following categories:

+- Star this Repo: If you like MurrpTools at the top-right of the Repo page on GitHub click the Star icon to show you like it

-- Bug hunting/fixing: If you can find something wrong, please share or make a pull request
+- Bug hunting/fixing: If you can find something wrong, please start a discussion or make a pull request

 - Code improvements: If you can offer code improvements please create an Issue or Pull Request and I'll review it when I can